AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 The system is deployed and run using [docker-compose](https://docker.com) and [Docker](https://docker.com).
 These need to be available.
 There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (to create realms, users etc. in Keycloak).

+Also, please make sure the formio server is up and running.

 ## Solution Setup

 ### Keycloak Setup